A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

 \subsubsection{\textbf{Convexification 2: OPF relaxation}}

-Below we briefly discuss a popular approach from literature and present our modified OPF relaxation.
-In OPF, the complexity arises in the nonconvex power flow equation \eqref{eq:ACOPF_skl}, quadratic equality having product term of voltage ($V_k \conj{V_l}$).
-A well-studied model replaces the voltage product term with lifting variable as:
+Below we briefly discuss a popular approach from literature and present our modified ACOPF relaxation.
+In the ACOPF, the complexity arises in the nonconvex power flow equation \eqref{eq:ACOPF_skl}, quadratic equality having product term of voltage ($V_k \conj{V_l}$).
+A well-studied model replaces the voltage product term with lifting variable as \cite{lavaei2012zero,low2014convex1} :

 In this work, we use the model described in \cite{lavaei2012zero} (as optimization 3) for relaxation, with lifting variable matrix $W$ and voltage variable vector $\mathbf{V}$ as: